 Shredded Mexican cheese

-Here again is a place you can really save a ton of time.
+Here again, using purchased shredded cheese is a place you can really save a ton of time.
 I bought a 6-ounce package of pre-shredded Mexican cheese to make this as simple as possible.

 How To Make Easy Chicken Enchiladas